Particles approximations of Vlasov equations with singular forces : Propagation of chaos: Introduction

-For example, the references mentioned above use the symmetry of the forces in the vortex case, a symmetry which cannot exist in our kinetic problem; independently of the additional structural assumptions like $F=-\nabla\Phi$.
+The references mentioned above use the symmetry of the forces in the vortex case; a symmetry which cannot exist in our kinetic problem, independently of additional structural assumptions like $F=-\nabla\Phi$.
 The force is still symmetric with respect to the space variable, but there is now a velocity variable which breaks the argument used in the vortices case.
 For a more complete description of the vortices system, we refer to the references already quoted or to \cite{Hau09}, which introduces in that case techniques similar to the one used here.

-\paragraph{\bf A previous result in singular cases without cut-off.} To our knowledge, the only mean field limit result available up to now in this case is \cite{HauJab07}.
-This proves the convergence (not the propagation of chaos) provided that \begin{itemize} \item The interaction kernel $F$ (or $\nabla\Phi$) satisfy a $(S^\alpha)$-condition with $\alpha<1$. \item The particles are initially well distributed, meaning that the minimal inter-distance in $\R^{2d}$ is of the same order as the average distance between neighboring particles $N^{-1/2d}$. \end{itemize}
+\paragraph{\bf Our previous result in singular cases without cut-off.} To our knowledge, the only mean field limit result available up to now for System \eqref{eq:ODE} with singular forces is \cite{HauJab07}.
+We proved the mean field limit (not the propagation of chaos) provided that: \begin{itemize} \item The interaction force $F$ satisfy a $(S^\alpha)$-condition with $\alpha<1$. \item The particles are initially well distributed, meaning that the minimal inter-distance in $\R^{2d}$ is of the same order as the average distance between neighboring particles $N^{-1/2d}$. \end{itemize}

 The second assumption is all right for numerical purposes but does not allow to consider physically realistic initial conditions, as per the propagation of chaos property.
-This assumption is indeed not generic for empirical measures chosen with law $(f^0)^{\otimes N}$, {\em i.e.} it is satisfied with probability going to $0$ in the large $N$ limit. \paragraph{\bf Our result without cut-off.} In the present article, we keep the same conditions on the interaction kernel, but require only a much weaker assumption on the minimal distance between particles.
-This allows us to prove the propagation of chaos, for potentials satisfying a $(S^\alpha_\Phi)$-condition, $(S^\alpha_\Phi)$-condition
+This assumption is indeed not generic for empirical measures randomly chosen with law $(f^0)^{\otimes N}$, {\em i.e.} it is satisfied with probability going to $0$ in the large $N$ limit.